Yoshihide Suga is Japan’s new prime minister. Following Shinzo Abe’s resignation, what legacy does the nation’s longest serving leader leave behind?

 “The outgoing prime minister has done a far better job than is commonly acknowledged,” writes The Economist.
 “Before Covid-19 struck, ‘Abenomics’ was succeeding, albeit slowly, in resuscitating the economy.
 He leaves a much more impressive legacy than his muted exit suggests”.

-In fact, Abe’s promise to lift Japan from decades of deflation (a general fall in prices) resulted in higher profits for large companies and increases share prices as a result of a monetary stimulus programme.
+Abe’s promise to lift Japan from decades of deflation (a general fall in prices) resulted in higher profits for large companies and higher share prices as a result of a monetary stimulus programme.
 “However, the two per cent annual inflation target set by the central bank and the government to bust deflation remains nowhere in sight more than seven years on,” states a Japan Times editorial.

 “One thing about his legacy is recognising that he oversaw the second-longest stretch of growth in the post-war era,” Harris points out.
 “Yes, it was short-lived; it halted in the face of the consumption tax last year (which was increased from 8 to 10 per cent, ed.) and Japan finds itself in a recession due to the pandemic.
-But employment numbers matter too: having the lowest unemployment rate and the highest job to applicant ratio ever, giving school-leavers an embarrassment of riches when it comes to finding a job”.
+But employment numbers matter too: having the lowest unemployment rate and the highest job to applicant ratio ever, giving school-leavers an embarrassment of riches when it comes to finding a job,” Harris continues.

 Womenomics hasn’t made women shine